What is FAQ?

 Will I have cell/Wi-Fi coverage during the tour?

 Yes.
 No. Sometimes.
-You shouldn’t expect to have un-interrupted cell phone and/or internet access.
+You shouldn’t expect to have uninterrupted cell phone and/or internet access.
 Many regions are remote with spotty basic cell service at best.
 Our tours often overwhelm the Wi-Fi services provided at camp in small towns.
+When available, we post wifi info at our overnight locations.
 Our SAG teams use satellite-based communications on the route.
 Please plan accordingly.

 Will there be a way for me to charge electronic devices?